An M* Proxy for Sparse Recovery Performance: Low M* dictionaries

-with high probability, where $c$ is an absolute constant (a more precise analysis allows the $\log$ term to be replaced by $log(n/k)$).
-This, combined with the result of Proposition~\ref{prop:card-k} is one way to prove optimal bounds on the sparse recovery threshold of random matrices $A$, and we will apply it below to characterize the performance of randomly perturbed deterministic ones.
+with high probability, where $c$ is an absolute constant (a more precise analysis allows the $\log$ term to be replaced by $log(n/m)$).
+This, combined with the result of Proposition~\ref{prop:card-k}, shows that problem~\eqref{eq:l1-dec} will recover all signals with at most $m/(4c^2 \log n)$ coefficients with high probability.
+Theorem~\ref{eq:low-m*} combined with Proposition~\ref{prop:card-k} is thus a fairly direct way of proving optimal bounds on the sparse recovery threshold for random matrices $A$.